Ta'zieh: Guriz or flashbacks in Ta'zieh

 It is theoretically possible to incorporate any event, from the day of creation to the day of judgment, into the repertory of ta'ziyeh.
 This is possible through a very important theatrical device that played a crucial role in facilitating the importation of subjects foreign to the main topic into the ta'ziyeh plays without creating any technical or moral problems: guriz.
 The word guriz is the verbal noun of gurikhtan, which means, "to flee."
 In ta'ziyeh this word, combined with the aux-iliary verb zadan, acquired a very specific meaning: "to refer to the events of Kar-bala."
 In English "guriz zadan", could be replaced by "flashback" or "flash forward," as the case may be.
 The authors of ta'ziyeh plays, by utilizing guriz, created an opening for the introduction of non-Shiite plays into the ta'ziyeh repertory.
 They simply employed this theatrical technique as a digression: in the secular ta'ziyeh there is usually a glance at one of the events of Karbala, often toward the end of the play, but this varies depending on the action of the play.
 The device of guriz provided a valid pretext for producers to use stories other than the Shiite martyrdom tragedies to entertain people.
 Through the guriz, all human conditions are directly or indirectly related to the suffering and tragic death of the "Martyrs of Karbala," regardless of whether the story takes place before or after the Karbala massacre.
-The Cerulli collection, housed in the Vatican library, contains some 1,05,o5 ta'ziyeh manuscripts collected by the Italian Ambassador, Enrico Cerulli, between the years 195o and 1955.
+The Cerulli collection, housed in the Vatican library, contains some 1,05,05 ta'ziyeh manuscripts collected by the Italian Ambassador, Enrico Cerulli, between the years 195o and 1955.
 These five mnuscripts are (I) The Majles-e Amir Teymour, (2) The Dervish of the Desert, (3) Mansar Halldj, Shams-e Tabriz and Mulla of Ram, (4) The Majles-e Shahanshah- Iran, Nasser al-Din Shah, and (5) Majles of Tax Collection by Muinolbu.
 These manuscripts shed a light on the process by which Ta'ziyeh gradually branched off into a would-be secular theatre.

 Decline of Ta'zieh plays In Iran

 The decline of ta'ziyeh began in response to the interference and opposition of several elements and forces.
-To begin with, during the last years of the Qajar rule, although ta'ziyeh never lost its popularity, the support of the court and the well-to-do started to wane, causing the ta'ziyeh performers to seek sponsorship from a lower strata of the society.
-'After Nasser al-Din Shah, the glory and the importance of ta'ziyeh was gradually diminished but its popularity was conserved.
+To begin with, during the last years of the Qajar rule, although ta'ziyeh never lost its popularity, the support of the court and the well-to-do started to wane, causing the ta'ziyeh performers to seek sponsorship from the lower strata of society.
+'After Nasser al-Din Shah, the glory and the importance of ta'ziyeh gradually diminished but its popularity was conserved.
 The professional troupes which were newly formed toured the cities all year round and performed".

 The rural population did not enjoy the sophistication (or perhaps the decadence) of the more advanced urban society.
 They were definitely more interested in the traditional ta'ziyeh and had no interest in comical developments in their yearly mourning ritual.